dstackai/dstack/docs/docs/reference/server/config.yml.md

 === "Service account"

     To create a service account, follow [this guide :material-arrow-top-right-thin:{ .external }](https://cloud.google.com/iam/docs/service-accounts-create).
-    Make sure to grant it the `Service Account User` and `Compute Admin` roles.

 After setting up the service account [create a key :material-arrow-top-right-thin:{ .external }](https://cloud.google.com/iam/docs/keys-create-delete) for it and download the corresponding JSON file.

     Then go ahead and configure the backend by specifying the downloaded file path.